matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ## Recommendations

-### It is better to use a proxy pattern at the early stage of the protocol
+### It is better to use a proxy pattern at the early stage of the protocol?

 zkSync Era is based on the special zk-friendly VM.
 That’s why we provide our compiler that compiles standard Solidity code to the zkEVM bytecode.
 While we have extensive test coverage to ensure EVM compatibility, some issues after the mainnet release may still be found & we will implement the patches for these in a timely manner.
 In order to apply a fix of a compiler bug, your smart contract will need to upgrade.
 That’s why we advise using the Proxy pattern for a few months after your first deployment on zkSync, even if you plan to migrate to the immutable contract later on (this could be done by migrating the governance to 0 address in the future).